helpbuttons/hb-docs/docs/English/concepts.md

 - An **avatar** and customizable colors/theme
 - A **privacy setting**: public (visible to anyone) or private (invite-only)
 - A set of **ButtonTemplates** that define what types of buttons exist in this Network
-- **Administrators** who can moderate content and manage users
+- **Coordinators** who can moderate content and manage users

 Each Helpbuttons installation hosts **one Network**.
 Separate installations can **federate** with each other to share users and content across instances.

 **Example**: A neighborhood mutual aid group runs its Network at `ayuda.mibarrio.org`.
-It's configured as public, has two button types ("Offering" and "Requesting"), and three administrators.
+It's configured as public, has two button types ("Offering" and "Requesting"), and three coordinators.

 ---